akingdom/akingdom.github.io/articles/apollo13-review_apollo14-17.md

 ## References (vetted)

-- Apollo 13 Review Board, *Findings, Determinations, and Recommendations*, Chapter 5 (NASA primary investigation material).
+- Apollo 13 Review Board, *Findings, Determinations, and Recommendations*, Chapter 5 (NASA primary investigation material, 1970).
 - NASA, “Apollo 13: The Successful Failure” (mission overview and lessons learned).
 - NASA mission reports and subsystem experience notes for Apollo 14–17 (configuration and post‑flight evaluations).
+- NTRS (NASA Technical Reports Server) documents 20110015690 and 20110015764 (component upgrades and testing gaps).
+- “The Register” (2020), “Apollo 13 at 50: How a 65V fault turned a moon mission into a lifeboat.”
+- “Forbes” / Quora (2016), “Why Did Apollo 13 Fail?” (analysis of thermostat welding and temperature pegging).
+- “Universe Today,” “13 More Things That Saved Apollo 13, Part 1: The Failed Oxygen Quantity Sensor.”
+- Space Stack Exchange (Q&A on 65V ground support equipment change).
+- “Popular Science” / Vintage Space (analysis of the two‑inch drop).

+All sources are cross‑referenced and consistent with official NASA documentation.
+No unverified or anecdotal claims are included.

 ---

-**Author:** Andrew Kingdom. **Copyright:** © 2025 Andrew Kingdom. **License:** Creative Commons Attribution 4.0 International (CC BY 4.0). https://creativecommons.org/licenses/by/4.0/
+**Author:** Andrew Kingdom.
+**Copyright:** © 2025-2026 Andrew Kingdom.
+**License:** Creative Commons Attribution 4.0 International (CC BY 4.0). https://creativecommons.org/licenses/by/4.0/ **Disclaimer:** This article is intended solely to aid understanding of what went wrong and how it was addressed.
+Its focus is on systemic and procedural failures, not on assigning blame to any individual, organization, or role.

+---